Flood Advisory issued for DeWitt by NWS - News Break

 Flood Advisory issued for DeWitt by NWS

-Effective: 2021-07-09 08:40:00 CDT Expires: 2021-07-10 02:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 19:50:00 CDT Expires: 2021-07-09 14:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: DeWitt The National Weather Service in Austin/San Antonio has issued a * Small Stream Flood Advisory for Central DeWitt County in south central Texas Central Gonzales County in south central Texas * Until 400 PM CDT. * At 1117 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause small stream flooding.
-Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Cuero, Gonzales, Yorktown, Westhoff, Cheapside, Palmeto State Park, Sample, Wrightsboro, Hamon, Cost, Gruenau, Oak Forest, Meyersville and Ottine.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
+Target Area: DeWitt The National Weather Service in Austin/San Antonio has extended the * Flood Advisory for Southwestern DeWitt County in south central Texas Northeastern Karnes County in south central Texas * Until 215 AM CDT. * At 1214 AM CDT, Doppler radar indicated heavy rain.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Yorktown, Runge, Nordheim, Gillett, Cotton Patch, Ecleto, New Davy, Helena and Paweleville.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0